Spring Theme Activities for Kids

-These spring theme activities will have your preschoolers engaged in fun and learning while exploring flowers, plants and bugs.
+These spring theme activities will engage the kids in fun and learning while exploring flowers, plants and bugs.

-I just love the spring theme for preschool and kindergarten!
-From the bright colors of blooming flowers to growing plants to exploring bugs and insects.
-It is just so much fun!
+From the bright colors of blooming flowers to growing plants to exploring bugs and insects and more!

-These spring theme activities are my absolute favorites for preschoolers.
+These spring theme activities are my absolute favorites for kids.
 I have separated them into two parts for easy planning.
 The first part is flowers and plants and the second part is insects.

 Flowers and Plants Activities